natelaclaire/cis334/class-4/chapter-10-discovery-projects.md

             $this->id = $this->name;
         }

-        // if there's a validation message for this field, set it if (isset($validationResult[$name])) {
+        // if there is a validation message for this field, set it if (isset($validationResult[$name])) {
             $this->setValidationMessage($validationResult[$name]);
         }